 2. Your product descriptions should be detailed

-3. Leverage LSI keywords, meaning keywords that are related to your products
+3. Leverage LSI keywords – those that are related to your products

-How does site architecture relate to SEO strategies?
+How does site architecture relate to ecommerce SEO strategies?

 The structure of your website is a big element for SEO since it affects ranking, especially for e-commerce SEO strategies.
 Having a good site structure helps customers to find your products and navigate your site with ease.